-The SourceMyWraps report is only used to provide the Unique Keys for each wrap instance that is affected by the bulk operation.
-Any data you want to insert into the affected wrap instances must be provided as static content, see below.
+The SourceMyWraps report is only used to provide the Unique Keys for each wrap that is affected by the bulk operation.
+Any data you want to insert into the affected wraps must be provided as static content, see below.

 The column heading for this column must be SourceMyWraps.

-There are several types of static content for the new wrap instances that you may want to provide in the instance data table:
+There are several types of static content for the new or updated wraps that you may want to provide in the instance data table: